RAM4S/Game-of-Tanks/README.md

 Developed by Ramūnas Paplauskas.

-Game created as CodeAcademy Python begginers course end assigment as a proof of concept and a testbed for further tank game development.
+Game created as CodeAcademy Python begginers course end assigment/proof of concept and a testbed for further tank game development.

 Developed on GODOT game engine ver.
 4.1.2